deodandem/1134/content/docs/Schedule/_index.md

 9/23: Sonnet reader (cont.)
 <p class="descript">
 Please post to #sonnet prior to class.
 If you have already posted a sonnet, post another one.
-We'll continue talking about sonnets today, identifying common topics, trends in historical development, variations in form (rhyme, cross-linguistic meter, length, stanza structure), sonnet sequences, and details in particular poems.
+We'll continue talking about sonnets today, identifying common topics, trends in historical development, and variations in form (rhyme, cross-linguistic meter, length, stanza structure).
+We'll also do some reading exercises with the short essays from <i>Art of the Sonnet</i> to practice extracting key ideas quickly from secondary texts.
 </p>

-9/25: Sonnet reader (cont.) *Post-Petrarchism,* Introduction (p.
-1-13)
+9/25: Sonnet reader (cont.) *Art of the Sonnet,* Introduction (p.
+5-25)
 <p class="descript">
 Prior to class, focus on finishing Essay 1.
+If you have time, read the introduction of <i>Art of the Sonnet</i>.
+This provides an important historical overview of the sonnet form.
 When you're done, read the given page range of <i>Post-Petrarchism</i> for Monday.
-We will start reading some of it together in class and see how the terms <span class="key">ritual</span> and <span class="key">fiction</span> pertains to some of the sonnets in the reader.
+We will sart reading excerpts of both texts in class and discuss some of their differences in approach.

 ### Week 5: Sept 28, 30, Oct 2 – Sonnet